DakshG07/QuickScript/README.md

 # QuickScript
 QuickScript is an open source programming language written in Python.
-It is built on the foundation to allow you to "code" in English.
-It greatly simplifies keywords and expressions, and creates a more human-readable syntax.
-It is currently under development, we would like help!
-This language is aimed at beginners who are starting to code.
-It tries to keep things relativly simple.
-It is definetly a more high-level programming language.
+It is built on the foundation to allow you to code in a more English-friendly way.
+It's a small fun project I have started.
+It has a unique way of handling things, and I'm including new features such as custom Types and feature implenation.
+As of now, to use it,  you need to edit test.qs, or create a .qs file and then change the *code_file* variable so it looks like this:

+*from modules import \**
+*code_file = "test.qs"*
+*with open(code_file) as f:*
+    *#get code*
+    *code_raw = f.read()*
+And yeah!
+We don't have a documentation yet, you'll need to look at the program...actually, I'll just make one right now.